HisKim1/Obsidian/Papers/@D. Kochkov, et al., 2024.md

 1. they do not produce calibrated uncertainty estimates, which is essential for useful weather forecasts.
 2. MSE for averaging over uncertainty, producing unrealistically blurry predictions when optimized for multi-day forecasts
 3. misrepresent derived (diagnostic) variables such as geostrophic wind
-4. the lack of coupling between machine-learning components and the governing equations during training potentially causes serious problems, such as instability and climate drift [[N. Brenowiz, C. Bretherton, 2019]]
+4. the lack of coupling between machine-learning components and the governing equations during training potentially causes serious problems, such as instability and climate drift [[@N. Brenowiz, C. Bretherton, 2019]]

 ---